julien6387/supvisors/docs/dashboard.rst

     +------------------------------------+-------------------------------------------+

-All processes are grouped by their application name and |Supvisors| provides expand / shrink actions per application to enable the user to show / hide blocks of processes.
+All processes are grouped by their application name and |Supvisors| provides expand / shrink actions per application to enable the user to show / hide blocks of processes. |br|
 Global expand / shrink actions are provided too in the top left cell of the table.

 Considering the application processes that are running in this |Supvisors| instance, the application line displays: